Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

 adding on later, and there are resources for attendance and assessments with potential to need partitioning on their own.
 Hash partitioning is conceptually straightforward and operationally you just decide on the number of partitions to hash into.

-(**Hash-based partitioning is easy to declare in PostgreSQL, need to research more on SQL Server side**)

 Probably the biggest potential downside is a common SQL server community concern around using GUIDs as a primary key.